Feat-FeAR/logSpace/content/docs/biophysics/markov_1.md

 {{< figure src="/images/2_states_toro-juve.png" title="Juve-Toro Markov Chain" width=600 >}}
 </div>

-Certainly, doubts may arise as to whether the system we have chosen really meets the Markovian hypothesis and it could be therefore properly modeled by a Markov chain.
+Of course, doubts may arise as to whether the system we have chosen really satisfies the Markovian hypothesis and can therefore be properly modeled by a Markov chain.
-If we think, for example, that the outcome of a pass could be not only a function of the team currently holding the ball, but it could also depend on where the ball comes from (was it gently received from a teammate or was it frantically stolen from an opponent?), then the Markovian hypothesis would fail, or rather we should resort to a _higher-order_ model.
+If we think, for example, that the outcome of a pass could be not only a function of the team currently holding the ball, but it could also depend on where the ball comes from (i.e., was it gently received from a teammate or was it frantically stolen from an opponent?), then the Markovian hypothesis would fail, or rather we should resort to a _higher-order_ model.
 The point is that any model is by definition a simplification of reality, usually intended to draw out some fundamental aspects of the phenomenon, at the expense of other aspects that may be considered secondary.
 Therefore, the correct question should be about how relevant second-order (or, more generally, higher-order) effects are to the description of the system we are interested in.